laro/CamelCaseStd/README.md

 CamelCase wrapper for the classes/types of the C++ standard library,
 e.g. `class cilia::String : public std::string { ... }`.

+So roughly a variant of Qt with the standard library classes as base (but with exceptions, and with namespaces instead of the prefix "Q").

 - Replacing lowercase / snake_case type names with upper CamelCase:
 	- `Int` instead of `int`,
 	- `Int32` instead of `int32_t`,